I co-direct the Irvine Lab for the Study of Space and Crime (ILSSC) with Charis Kubrin. Here’s a presentation about the lab.

 3) A paper published with Rebecca Wickes (freely available) uses two innovative measures of 1) residents’ assessments of neighborhood ethnic minorities; and 2) the extent of social ties between members of the same ethnic group compared to chance.
 The measure of residents’ bias towards seeing more minorities in the neighborhood than actually exists was first developed in an earlier paper of ours looking at residents’ perceptions of disorder.
 This current paper views the relationship of this measure to residents’ perceptions of social capital (measured by social cohesion, place attachment and neighboring).
 The measure of proportion of ties within and across groups accounts for the ethnic composition of the neighborhood; prior research typically fails to account for this.
 We use insights from an earlier paper of mine on intergroup violence that adjusted for neighborhood racial/ethnic composition.
 We find that residents who perceive more minorities in their neighborhood, who have more or fewer ties with members of the other ethnic group than expected by chance, or who live in neighborhoods with more inter-group ties than would be expected report lower levels of social capital.

-Three papers from 2015 that I worked on that are favorites of mine:
+Three papers of mine from 2015 that are favorites of mine:

 1) This paper theoretically considers that collective efficacy develops over time.
 It develops two key principles.
 First, the notion of updating: persons re-evaluate their perception of the level of collective efficacy regarding some task based on feedback information.
 In the neighborhoods literature, this implies that crime and disorder would be expected to impact residents’ perception of collective efficacy.
 Second, the notion of uncertainty: residents in neighborhoods with few incivilities will typically be uncertain about the level of collective efficacy.
 An implication is that an incivility event has the potential to greatly change the perceived level of collective efficacy in such neighborhoods, which has rarely been considered.